 Much of this violence is linked to the country’s broader political crisis, as President Joseph Kabila has stayed in power beyond the constitutionally mandated two-term limit by delaying elections and systematically quashing dissent.
-Security forces have killed over 300 people during largely peaceful protests since 2015.
+Security forces have killed nearly 300 people during largely peaceful protests since 2015.
 Hundreds of opposition supporters and democracy activists have been thrown in jail.

 Security forces heightened their repression by firing teargas and live bullets within and around Catholic churches during peaceful marches following Mass on three Sundays since December, killing at least 18 people.